Prepare ahead for study

 - Stay on top of deadlines and due dates for your assignments, library books and bills.
 Be prepared to rearrange your schedule.

-- Investigate what units are available in your course – check the Handbook and make sure you attend My Course Planning.
-Some courses have core units that are compulsory.
+- Investigate what subjects are available in your program – check the Handbook and make sure you attend My Program Planning.
+Some programs have core subjects that are compulsory.

 - Remember and understand what ‘census date’ means.
-You can only drop units until the census date of each teaching session (you can only add units in the first two weeks of session).
-After that you’ll still have to pay for the unit and will probably receive a fail/discontinued grade.
+You can only drop subjects until the census date of each teaching session (you can only add subjects in the first two weeks of session).
+After that you’ll still have to pay for the subject and will probably receive a fail/discontinued grade.

 Challenges of the First Teaching Session

-Some students limit their first teaching session study load to two or three units to give themselves time to settle in.
+Some students limit their first teaching session study load to two or three subjects to give themselves time to settle in.

 - Check your student email account every day – even during your session breaks.
 It’s the official communication channel between you and the University.
 Don’t miss emails with important information about things like your enrolment, exams, results and graduation.